The 5 Conversations You Should Actually Have Upon Graduating College

-Written in response to Elite Daily’s piece, “5 Conversations You Should Have With Yourself Before You Graduate”, Loner came up with the actual conversations you should have with yourself upon entering “the real world.”
+In a response to Elite Daily’s, “5 Conversations You Should Have With Yourself Before You Graduate”, Loner came up with the actual conversations you should have with yourself upon entering “the real world.”
 We think they’re pretty insightful.

-From the mouths of the grads who marched before you:
+From the mouths of grads who marched before you:

-The bottom line–whether or not you are jumping outside of your major after college, your education should still continue, as should the boundaries of your comforts, limitations and knowledge.
-And realize–just because you are no longer in a classroom does not mean you can’t continue to receive an education.” -Katie
+The bottom line: Whether or not you are jumping outside of your major after college, your education should still continue, as should the boundaries of your comfort, limitations and knowledge.
+And realize–just because you are no longer in a classroom does not mean you can’t continue to receive an education. -Katie

 We learn and grow so much in our 20s.
 It’s the time to travel, live abroad, start new businesses, pursue different interests and be creative.
 There is always time to join the workforce, be promoted, buy a house and fill it with babies and pets.
 There’s not always time to find yourself or your true passion.

 He brings up a valid point.
-While I don’t think most will ever view their college years as a “waste”–at the very least you walked out with a great experience, awesome friends, the opportunity to be in a liberal, learning environment and an overall keener and more apt sense of self–there is something to be said about not getting caught up in the hoopla of institutionalized, hard-beaten paths.
+While I don’t think most will view their college years as a waste–at the very least, hopefully, you walked out with a great experience, awesome friends, the opportunity to be in a learning environment and an overall keener and more apt sense of self–there is something to be said about not getting caught up in the hoopla of institutionalized, hard-beaten paths.